masaki-norton/leetcode_problems/README.md

 "skip this number because its a repeat" step within the loop.

 ### 11 Container With Most Water
+Go from outside inwards.
+Logic here is that, in any given position, if the next \
+bar is lower, it will hold less water.
+Start with two pointers, left and right.\
+Go inwards calculating area as necessary.
+Move inwards depending on which next \
+bar is taller, and keep skipping over shorter next bars using while loops for \
+a fast solution.

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\